Skip to main content

 Direction of a Vector

 The direction of a vector is specified by the angle it makes with a reference axis, typically the positive x-axis.
 This angle can be calculated using the tangent function, where θ = arctan(y/x).
-For the vector a = (20i + 10j) m/s², the angle can be determined by finding θ = arctan(10/20), which provides insight into how the vector is oriented in the coordinate system.
+For the vector a = (20i + 10j) m/s², finding the angle helps in understanding how the vector is oriented in space, which is important for applications in physics.

 Recommended video: